YigitTabak/BedtimeStoryGenerator/README.md

 1. Navigate to the "Create" page
 2. Fill in the story parameters
-3. Click "Create" to generate a personalized story
+3. Click "Create" to generate a personalized bedtime story
 4. View previously generated stories in the "Archive" section